amirci/smartview-blog/_posts/2015-08-26-big_picture.markdown

 The _User Story Map_ in _SmartView_ is meant to make really easy working with one release at a time focusing on the stories for the selected _Group_.

-But in many situations, looking at all the releases together can help you compare which Subgroups (User Taks, Epics) have been really busy and which have not.
+But in many situations, looking at all the releases together can help you compare which Subgroups (User Tasks, Epics) have been really busy and which have not.

 The _Big Picture_ view lets you compare all the releases together and move stories between releases making planning and reordering features a breeze.